A NEW BEGINNING

 Although we rely on your financial contribution to keep this vision alive,

-our services will play a pivotal role making TLCC financially sustainable.
+our services play a pivotal role making TLCC financially sustainable.

 Conference Center

-The Toussaint Louverture Cultural Center will be equipped with a conference center that will be used for community meetings, lecture series, workshops, and conferences on Haitian history, language, and arts.
+The Toussaint Louverture Cultural Center is equipped with a conference center that can be used for community meetings, lecture series, workshops, and conferences on Haitian history, language, and arts.

 Information Hub

-The TLCC Library will feature materials related to Haiti and the United States, Haitian literature, music, arts and cultural aesthetics.
+The DLG reading room features materials related to Haiti and the United States, Haitian literature, music, arts and cultural aesthetics.

 Educational Resources

-We will host educational conferences and will create a roster of experts on various topics.
+Educational conferences are held to create a roster of experts on various topics.

 Function Hall

-The TLCC function hall will be available for concerts, festivals, movies and private functions such as: Christenings, Weddings, Communions, Graduations, etc. Corporate rentals for business meetings.
+The TLCC function hall is available for concerts, book singing, movies and private functions such as: Community meeting, business networking, fundraising etc.

-TLCC will also sell T-shirts, paintings, object d'arts, events tickets, snacks.
+Conclude your visit by purchasing TLCC T-shirts, paintings, souvenirs from Haiti, object d'arts, events tickets, snacks.

 Testimonials